 Weekend breakfast tip: if you're making these on a Friday night, make extra.
 They're delicious quartered and fried into hash browns the next day.
 Just sayin'.

-- 2 lbs. nugget potatoes
+- 2 lb Yukon gold potatoes

-- ¼-1/2 teaspoon sea salt
+- 1 teaspoon sea salt

 - Turn your oven to 425 degrees Fahrenheit.
 Line a baking sheet with parchment paper.
 Cut the potatoes into 8 pieces each.
 (First, cut each potato in half lengthwise.
 Then, place them cut side down and cut both halves lengthwise then cut them crosswise once to make cubes.)2 lb Yukon gold potatoes